RheaMimiCarillo/data-structures-and-algorithms/javascript/quick-code-challenges/map/README.md

 ## Tests

-Run your tests from the console: `npm test map`.
+Run your tests from the console: `npm test map.test.js`.